obnoxxx/buildbox/README.md

 Note that the focus is not on working interactively but  instead on compiling/building with an intention to provide tooling for creating deterministic and reproducible builds

+It is however of course possible to use the images interactively.

 **planned characteristics:**